zewei/qsoc/doc/en/format.typ

 2. Validate port connections against module definitions
 3. Process `link` and `uplink` attributes to generate nets and top-level ports
 4. Expand bus connections into individual nets based on bus interface definitions
+5. Process and validate combinational logic (`comb`) section
-5. Calculate effective widths for all connections, considering bit selections
+6. Calculate effective widths for all connections, considering bit selections
-6. Check for width mismatches and generate appropriate warnings
+7. Check for width mismatches and generate appropriate warnings
-7. Generate Verilog output based on the processed netlist
+8. Generate Verilog output based on the processed netlist

+The Verilog generation follows this structure:
+1. Module declaration with ports and parameters
+2. Wire declarations (from processed nets)
+3. Module instantiations (from instance section)
+4. Combinational logic blocks (from comb section)
+5. Module termination

 === NOTE ON VERILOG PORT WIDTHS
 <soc-net-verilog-widths>